Inference on multiple quantiles in regression models by a rank-score approach: Simulation study

+The empirical power is then evaluated for $y_i \sim \mathcal{N}(0.5 + \beta x_i + 0.5 z_i,\; \sigma_i^2)$, with $\beta \in \{0.4, 0.6\}$ and the same variance specifications.
+Figure~\ref{fig:perm} reports the empirical power of the individual tests across the five quantile levels.
+In the settings $\sigma_i^2 = 1$ and $\sigma_i^2 = 1+|z_i|$, where both procedures control the FWER satisfactorily, the closed testing procedure is generally more powerful.
+The central panel, corresponding to $\sigma_i^2 = 1+|x_i|$, should be interpreted with caution, since in this case the permutation-based procedure of \cite{mrkvicka2023globalquantileregression} does not control the FWER, as shown in Table~\ref{tab:fwer_perm}, and therefore does not provide a valid basis for a power comparison.
+Since the permutation-based approach fails to provide reliable FWER control when $\sigma_i^2$ depends on $x_i$, and does not offer a power advantage in the other settings, we do not consider it further in what follows.

-Subsequently, we assess and compare the power of the Holm-Bonferroni and Bonferroni corrections with that of the proposed closed-testing procedure.
+We then finally compare the power of the Bonferroni and Holm--Bonferroni corrections with that of the proposed closed-testing procedure.
 Three data-generating mechanisms are considered:

-Here $t_5$ is the Student's $t$-distribution with $5$ degrees of freedom, SN denotes the skew-normal distribution, {and $\gamma$ is set to $0.5$.}

-For any quantile $\tau$, the true coefficient $\beta(\tau)$ depends not only on $\beta$, shared across quantiles, but also on quantile-specific features of the generating distribution.
+Here $t_5$ is the Student's $t$-distribution with $5$ degrees of freedom, SN denotes the skew-normal distribution, {and $\gamma$ is set to $0.5$.} For any quantile $\tau$, the true coefficient $\beta(\tau)$ depends not only on $\beta$, shared across quantiles, but also on quantile-specific features of the generating distribution.
 This follows from the definition of the quantile regression coefficient from Section~\ref{setting}.

 We compare the power of the proposed closed testing procedure with that of the Bonferroni and Holm–Bonferroni corrections for $\beta = 0.6$, focusing on extreme quantile levels, namely $\{0.05, 0.1, 0.15\}$, and considering three different specifications of $B$.
 We emphasize that the choice of the weighting matrix must be made prior to observing the data in order to avoid cherry picking.
 Nevertheless, Fig.~\ref{fig:power2} shows that the identity specification represents a safe choice, even in challenging settings corresponding to regions of the distribution with low density.
 Analogous results, not reported to avoid repetitions, were obtained for $\gamma = 0$ and $\beta \in \{0.4, 0.8, 1.2\}$, and for correlations between $x_i$ and $z_i$ equal to $0$ and $0.6$, indicating that the findings are robust to changes in nuisance parameters and covariate dependence.